 When it comes to writing and publishing children's books, the book release is often the most exciting part.
 It can also be the most overwhelming.
 Lots of authors release their first children's book, and assume people will find it!

 Unfortunately, that's not how it works.
-People can't buy your book if they don't know it exists and they won't know it exists unless you shout it to the rooftops.
+People can't buy your book if they don't know it exists and they won't know it exists unless you shout it from the rooftops.

 In this post, I'm sharing 4 tips for making your next book release count.